-The cooperative experience elsewhere in the world, shows that businesses need specialized oversight after startup.
-Without a federation (apex organization) or group to provide such services, the failure rate of cooperatives is much higher, while cooperative liquidations are quite rare when the network is strong, and cooperatives enjoy the support of services.
+The cooperative experience elsewhere in the world shows that businesses need specialized oversight after startup.
+Without (sectoral) federations (apex organizations) or groups to provide such services, cooperatives have much higher failure rates, while cooperative liquidations are quite rare when the network is strong and cooperatives can count on the support of such services.

 A point commonly raised worldwide in discussions on cooperative development is that strong cooperative networks tend to spur growth.
-In case the existing federation or group has a restricted budget and a role largely limited to representation the member cooperatives are struggling to identify a common direction and interests.
+When the existing federations or groups have a restricted budget and a role largely limited to representation, the member cooperatives struggle to identify a common direction and common interests.
 On the other hand, cooperatives that do not or cannot belong to a network are in a troublesome situation.
 Cooperatives working in isolation suffer in terms of performance, due to both competition and their limited ability to achieve their economic and social objectives.

 This situation is easy to explain: These cooperatives have limited access to strategic business information and sector expertise.
 They also benefit from few economies of scale from purchasing or service groups.
 And because they receive little support in managing their associative structure, they suffer more governance problems and instability in their decision making.
-Because they are isolated, these cooperatives are much more vulnerable to economic fluctuations and turmoil in the economic and social environment.

-It is for these reasons that it imperative to strengthen the local federation of cooperatives and to encourage startups to be part of the federation.
+Their isolation makes these cooperatives much more vulnerable to economic fluctuations and turmoil in the economic and social environment.
+It is for these reasons imperative to strengthen the local federations of cooperatives and to encourage startups to be part of these federations.

-3.5.1.6 Acknowledge the role of cooperatives and harmonize government action
+3.5.1.6 Acknowledging the role of cooperatives and harmonizing government action

-Even though certain ministries have provided some support to cooperatives, this support has been unfocused, uncoordinated and lack systematic and sustained targeting on cooperatives.
-The core mandate of these ministries is not cooperatives development, making it difficult for them to create huge capacity to target this sector.
-Budget allocations for the sector in most cases has been poor and at the extreme non-existent.
-Most of these ministries do not have the expertise to appreciate the complex challenges confronting cooperatives and respond accordingly.
+Even though certain ministries have provided some support to cooperatives, this support has been unfocused, uncoordinated and lacking systematic and sustained targeting on cooperatives.
+The core mandate of these ministries is not to promote the development of cooperatives, which makes it difficult for them to create huge capacity to target this sector.

+In most cases, budget allocation for the sector has been poor and even non-existent.
+Most of these ministries do not have the expertise to appreciate the complex challenges confronting cooperatives and to respond accordingly.
 This is understandable given the fact that this is not their core mandate.

-Besides that, the lack of clarity about roles and contributions of different ministries makes their efforts uncoordinated and less effective.

-To continue growing, cooperatives need the government to harmonize its efforts on their behalf and take concrete action to acknowledge the importance of the cooperative model to economic and social development of Curaçao.
+Additionally, the lack of clarity about roles and contributions of different ministries makes their efforts uncoordinated and less effective.
+To continue growing, cooperatives need the government to harmonize its efforts on their behalf and take concrete action to acknowledge the importance of the cooperative model to the economic and social development of Curaçao.